hmc-cs111-fall2015/project-notebook/Entry 1 -- November 1.md

 when I get stuck or off track.
 And finally, he asks "Why Java?"

 ## Post-critique reflection

+One topic Dan picked up on that I've honestly been concerned about for some time is whether the comments users will be adding to generate the flowcharts will obstruct code readability due to the number of comments added.
+I think in the early stages of the language, these comments will indeed obstruct code readability for this reason; but one feature I think will alleviate this problem is enabling inlining of function comments whenever a given function is called: a user includes a Codeviz comment describing the function's behavior before the function's definition, then whenever that function shows up in the code, the description appears in the corresponding place in the flowchart, allowing users to reduce the number of comments explicity written in the code.

+To answer Dan's questions, I _hope_ that the language will ultimately lead to an improvement in the readability of the code itself since users must comment their code to benefit from the flowcharts, but I'm aware the early stages of the language will have the opposite effect.
+Regardless of whether there is an improvement in readability, I think Codeviz will induce an increase in comments&mdash;though I don't think this is necessarily a bad thing.

+I mentioned that Dan suggests that "all control-flow sturctures _should_ be documented," but I'm not convinced.
+I think there may be times when we want the flowchart to represent a high level algorithm, but the code implementing the algorithm for some reason uses an `if` block in response to an implementation detail that we don't want to leak into the flowchart.
+I suppose I'd agree that I'd expect _most_ control flow structures to be documented, but I'm hesitant to agree that _all_ should;
+further, it seems important that the underlying language's syntax not leak into the flowchart so that the flowcharts are more accessible to non-programmers.

+I'm only slightly hesitant to produce an error when only a single branch is documented because I think there might be a valid usecase, but I'll probably just make it an error until someone complains (at which point I'll reconsider) since in most cases, users should probably be documenting all branches.

+I'll note that Prof Ben also suggested Graphviz to me.
+I'm still going to do some research into other flowchart creators, but it seems I'll probably be using Graphviz for the project.
+(Also Codeviz derives from Graphviz.) :relaxed:

+If I get bogged down in details or get stuck, I think it'll help to discuss the problem/current work with peers and Prof Ben.
+It'll also help to continually evaluate whether the current thing on which I'm working is actually a priority.

+Java is both the language in which I intend to implement the first iteration of Codeviz and the first language Codeviz will support&mdash;and yes, one of my first thoughts was that I'm hoping to include Codeviz comments in the source code.
+:stuck_out_tongue_winking_eye: My main reason for choosing Java as the first supported language is that the language is currently very popular, and I want to maximize my impact.

+Lastly, I just wanted to note that it's been affirming to see that people are interested in the project.

 [ANTLR]: http://www.antlr.org/index.html
 [ANTLR Grammars]: https://github.com/antlr/grammars-v4